A. C. Bhaktivedanta Swami Prabhupada: Shrines, memorials, museums

+In 2026, the A. C. Bhaktivedanta Swami Prabhupada Centre for Chaitanya Studies and Research was established at the University of Calcutta in collaboration with the Bhaktivedanta Research Center.
+Named in honour of A. C. Bhaktivedanta Swami Prabhupada, the centre focuses on the academic study of Chaitanya Mahaprabhu, Gaudiya Vaishnavism, Sanskrit manuscripts and related literary traditions.
+Its activities include teaching, research and publication in the field of Chaitanya Vaishnava studies.

 Biographies, memoirs, diaries

 In 2008, Ketola wrote that there were more than thirty historical, biographical, and autobiographical works centering on Prabhupada.
 Since then they have increased.

 Satsvarupa Dasa Goswami's official six-volume biography Srila Prabhupada-lilamrta ("carefully researched", Ketola reports) has more recently been joined by a shorter biography, Swami in a Strange Land, by Joshua Greene.
 Both authors are Prabhupada's disciples.
 Among memoirs that focus on specific times or places, Ketola mentions several, including Hayagriva Dasa's The Hare Krishna Explosion.)